 .
 Yet, it’ll come as no surprise to anyone that it can’t compete with costlier dedicated gaming laptops as far as outright performance goes.

-That said, a powerful AMD Zen 2 chip, similarly impressive graphics, 16GB of RAM, and more all mean that the Steam Deck from Valve is by no means a slouch.
-On the contrary, it’s truly a triumph in such a small package and at under $400.
+The Steam Deck has a powerful AMD Zen 2 chip, similarly impressive graphics, 16GB of RAM, and more.
+It’s truly a triumph in such a small package and at under $400.
 It’s also plenty powerful enough to run Windows

 , should Steam Deck owners wish, rather than the console’s standard Linux-based OS.